 Chiang Mai Historic Walk

 Your guide and driver will meet you at the hotel for your Chiang Mai Historic Walk.
 Drive to the Ancient Lanna House where will start our walk.
 The Ancient Lanna House is about 150 years old and underwent renovation recently.
-We will cross the Ping River via the Iron Bridge that dates back to the early 1990s.
+We will cross the Ping River via the famous Iron Bridge that dates back to the early 1990s.
 Your guide will tell you the story of the Ping River bridges.
-Across the river was the compound of the Bombay Burmah Trading Corporation.
+Across the river was the compound of the Bombay Burmah Trading Corporation, a British company involved in teak logging.
 We continue and pass the First Christian Church and the Sri Prakad Hotel, the oldest hotel in Chiang Mai.

 Wat Ket Museum